Arjailer/arjailer.github.io/grind/index.md

 Grind is a visual grep tool for Windows.

-I started writing it in early 2012 from a desire for a simple, fast grep tool for my own use.
+I started writing it in early 2012 from a desire for a simple, fast search tool for my own use.
 I'm still working on it.

 I have vague plans to make Grind open source one day ... but no promises ...